Menu Close

 The Need for Substance Abuse Treatment Designed for Veterans

-Support for Veterans at Vertava Health – Mississippi
+Support for Veterans at Woodland Recovery Center

-Vertava Health Mississippi understands the challenges faced by veterans and their loved ones.
+Woodland Recovery Center understands the challenges faced by veterans and their loved ones.
 Our support program for veterans exists to help reduce the connection between veterans and substance abuse.
-To learn more about getting help for yourself or a loved one, contact us at 844.470.0410 and ask about veterans’ addiction treatment at Vertava Health Mississippi.